Mayfield and Chubb combine to carry Browns past Ravens 40-25

 Cleveland kept Baltimore quarterback Lamar Jackson in check and used a mixture of Mayfield’s passing and Chubb’s physical running to rip the Ravens for 530 yards — the second straight week Baltimore (2-2) yielded more than 500 yards.

+“We’ve just got to clean it up and guys do their job.
+Simple as that,” Ravens coach John Harbaugh said.
+“We’re not doing our assignment the way we’re supposed to, too many times, and it’s costing us big plays.”

+Mayfield hit Landry for 65 yards and connected with Ricky Seals-Jones for 59.
+Then, of course, there was that 88-yard run.
+In all, the Browns had 10 plays of at least 16 yards.

-As a result, Cleveland (2-2) finds itself in the top spot of the division with the Ravens, who won it last year.
+As a result, Cleveland finds itself tied atop the division with the Ravens, who won it last year.
 It’s the first time Cleveland has been in first place after four games since 2013.

-An improved defense, the addition of Beckham and the expected maturation of Mayfield in his second year created a whirlwind of preseason hype around the Browns, who went 1-15 in 2016 and 0-16 just two years ago.
+“We haven’t really won anything,” Kitchens conceded.
+“Guys, it’s just one game.”

 Jackson’s deft passing and elusive running were a key part of Baltimore’s 2-0 start, but for a second straight week he couldn’t make up for his own team’s porous defense.
 He got the Ravens to 24-18 with 9:51 left before Chubb took a pitch deep in his own territory, burst through a hole on the right side and ran untouched into the end zone.

-Jackson went 24 of 34 for 247 yards and two scores.
+Jackson went 24 of 34 for 247 yards and three scores.
 He had 66 yards rushing.

 Down 17-10, the Ravens were moving for the potential tying score when Mark Ingram had the ball pried loose by Jermaine Whitehead, and Chad Thomas recovered at the Cleveland 26.
 It was Baltimore’s first turnover of the season.